starfolksoftware/paysub/README.md

 Paysub offers basic subscription management with paystack as a payment provider.

+## Developer Preview

+This project is in Developer Preview stage, All API's might change without warning and no guarantees are given about stability.
+Do not use it in production.

 ## Installation

 You can install the package via composer: